MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 This step is done in the host that the enclave runs in, that can communicate to the enclave via port 3001.

-In this call, the enclave creates a certificate and constructs a PTB calling `seal_approve`.
-The enclave wallet signs the enclave's public key to commit to it.
+In this call, the enclave creates a certificate (signed by the wallet keypair) and constructs a PTB calling `seal_approve`.
+The enclave's ephemeral keypair signs an intent message committing to the wallet public key.
 A session key signs the request and returns the encoded FetchKeyRequest.

 ```bash
 curl -X POST http://localhost:3001/admin/init_seal_key_load \